urushiyama/libo/README.md

 **libo** (short for LICENSE boilerplates) is a shell script to help you easily access LICENSE boilerplates from https://github.com/urushiyama/LICENSES.

-This is totally inspired from [gibo](https://github.com/simonwhitaker/gibo), one of awesome tools to make .gitignore.
+This is totally inspired by [gibo](https://github.com/simonwhitaker/gibo), one of awesome tools to make .gitignore.

 ## Typical usage